New GM techniques

 Why does it matter?

-Proponents claim these new techniques shouldn’t “count” as GM because they are more precise and don’t usually add genes from other species.
+Proponents claim that techniques such as CRISPR and other forms of genome editing are different because they are more precise and don’t usually add genes from other species.
 However, they do involve changing the genome in the lab in ways we are only just beginning to understand.

 These new genetic engineering techniques have no history of safe use and must be subject to proper regulation because: